jbbarth/nextjs-starterkit/README.md

 It features:
 - [NextJS](https://nextjs.org/) and [ExpressJS](http://expressjs.com/) for application development
 - [Sequelize](http://docs.sequelizejs.com/) for Postgres communication
-- [Tailwind CSS](https://tailwindcss.com/) for styles + a few goodies
+- [Tailwind CSS](https://tailwindcss.com/) for styles along with [PostCSS](https://postcss.org/), [autoprefixer](https://github.com/postcss/autoprefixer) and [cssnano](https://cssnano.co/)
 - [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) for code linting
-- code reloading in development via [nodemon](http://nodemon.io/)
+- [nodemon](http://nodemon.io/) and watch modes for code reloading during development
-- everything needed to build as a Docker container and ultimately deploy the app
+- recipes for building a Docker image and ultimately deploy the app
-- some bits of babel/webpack/whatever to wire everything and add ES6+import syntax on the server part.
+- some bits of babel/webpack/whatever to wire everything and add ES6+import syntax on the server part

 Install